billyBillLiu/WeCardWiki-CI103-Project-/Activity-report-for-Jiahao-Wang.md

+February 6th - February 12th
+Issues: no issues to report
+Activity Report
+I review The sketch and Flowchart and move them back to progress chart.
+30 mins
+February 13, 2023 10:03Pm
+signed by \
+_Bill Liu \
+Zhixian Li \
+Jiahao Wang_

-January 1st - February 5th, 2022
+January 30th - February 5th, 2022

 Issues: There are no issues to report.